Inclusive Thermodynamics of Computational Machines: Inclusive thermodynamics of DFAs

 Note that no matter how a given DFA is implemented as a physical system, in general it can be initialized with an arbitrary initial distribution $p_{0}$.
-In this section, we analyze how that initial distribution of the DFA affects the EP generated in any forward process of the computational cycle of the DFA \footnote{Recall that the computational cycle consist of two physical processes: one of them is the forward process where the DFA processes strings, and the other is the reinitialization.
+In this section, we analyze how changes to that initial distribution of a fixed physical system implementing a DFA affects the EP that is generated in any forward process of the computational cycle of the DFA \footnote{Recall that the computational cycle consist of two physical processes: one of them is the forward process where the DFA processes strings, and the other is the reinitialization.
 For reasons of space, we leave the extension of our analysis to reinizialiation process to future research.}.

 Consider a physical system evolving from time $t_0 = 0$ to $t_f = \tau$ in a fixed physical process.
 In general, as we vary the distribution over the states of the system at $t_0$, we change the total EP generated in the (fixed) physical process.
 Let $\alpha_{t_0}$ be the distribution which results in minimal EP of that fixed physical process,